0x3EF8/QueueLess-PH/README.md

+# QueueLess PH
-# QueueLess PH: A Smart Digital Platform to Optimize Queuing and Service Distribution in the Philippines
+ A Smart Digital Platform to Optimize Queuing and Service Distribution in the Philippines

 ---